dail8859/DoxyIt/README.md

  *  \brief Brief
  */
 ```
+**Note:** File commenting is not currently supported for User Defined Languages.

 ### Active Commenting
 Even if Doxygen commands aren't desired, you can still take advantage of the active commenting feature.
 This allows document blocks to be created and modified.
 For example, (where the '|' character represents the cursor) typing: